modelon-community/impact-webapp-example/pressure-cycle/README.md

 This example illustrates how a web app could be implemented and developed for Modelon Impact.

+## Setup

+In order for the dev server etc. to work as intended, a few things are needed:

+- Create a local .env file:
+  - I.e. means creating a .env file with your personal info on similar format as in the .env.example file
+- Create a workspace with this project loaded.
+  - Make sure that the workspace id coincides with the id specified in the .env-file
+- Install npm dependencies:
+  - I.e. run `npm i` inside the pressure-cycle sub directory.

 ## Develop

 You can run a development server to test your app using: